kissplugins/guzzle-wp/README.md

-# Geekbench Browser Scraper - WordPress Plugin
+# Guzzle Scraper - WordPress Plugin

-A WordPress plugin for scraping and displaying Geekbench browser benchmark results with sortable tables.
+A WordPress plugin using Guzzle HTTP Client and Symfony DomCrawler

+for scraping and displaying Geekbench browser benchmark results with sortable tables.

 ## Features